 Regular inspection of the pump is critical to keeping the machine operating at 100%.
 Along with good cleaning practices, a good preventative maintenance program will ensure that you are always ready to do the job at hand.

-Gallons pumped are a great way to understand how your machine is operating.
-Like the oil life indicator on most cars today, most of the Graco sprayers have a gallons pumped on the display.
+Litres pumped are a great way to understand how your machine is operating.
+Like the oil life indicator on most cars today, most of the Graco sprayers have a litres pumped on the display.
 If you don’t have a sprayer with a display then you should keep track manually.
-Gallons pumped are a great way to monitor when to check/replace packings, seals, pump balls and general rod and sleeve wear.
+Litres pumped are a great way to monitor when to check/replace packings, seals, pump balls and general rod and sleeve wear.